*Updated in September 2019

-She and her husband are legally separated, but he wants to keep their children for two months during the summer, claiming that their time away will save her money that she would otherwise have to spend on daycare.
-This may seem like a good idea, but she is concerned that her husband will try to keep their children when she tries to reclaim them at the end of the summer.
+She and her husband are legally separated, but he wants to keep their children for two months during the summer, claiming that their time away will save her money that she would otherwise have to spend on daycare or camp.
+This may seem like a good idea, but she was concerned that her husband will try to keep their children when she tries to reclaim them at the end of the summer.

 "He says he will return them back to me, but I don't trust him," she writes.

-The real question is this: does he have any legal right to give the children back after two months?
+The real question is this: does he have any legal obligation to return the children back after two months?

 Legal Separation vs. Divorce: Can a Husband or Wife Take a Child without Permission?

 Legal separation does not terminate a marriage – it is a specific, court-ordained separation in which both spouses are still married, but maintain enforceable rights and obligations during their separation.
-In short, because they are not legally divorced, either the husband or the wife can take the children without each other's consent.
+In short, because they are not legally divorced, and the parties share joint custody as a matter of law, either the husband or the wife can take the children without each other's consent.

-Under these circumstances, we urged the woman to write up a legal custody agreement before she allows the children to stay with her husband.
+Under these circumstances, we urged the woman to write up a legal custody agreement before she allows the children to stay for a prolonged period with her husband.